Dennis and Gnasher (1996 TV series): Broadcast

 The series initially aired on BBC One and CBBC, with the latter channel airing it until 2009 when it was replaced with a revival series, it also later started airing on TCC and Fox Kids.

-In the US, the series aired on Sprout from 2005–2006, when it was removed following the channel's desire to focus more on preschool programming.
+In the US, the series was aired on PBS Kids between 2001 and 2004, and was also a launch programme for PBS Kids Sprout's on-demand platform alongside other HIT Entertainment-distributed programmes.

 Internationally, it aired on RTL 7 in Poland, NCRV and NPO Zappelin in the Netherlands, Super RTL in Germany, Italia 1 in Italy, and SBT in Brazil.